-It has been two years now when I got married to Tyrolean, but we are together since more than 7 years.
+It has been two years now when I got married to Tyrolean, but we are together for more than 7 years.
 He is my best friend, life and travel partner.

 About my free time – well, I have a lot of hobbies.
 Starting with blogging, photographing and photo editing, writing, do-it-yourself.
 And of course, I’m doing a lot of sports (sometimes more, sometimes less…).
 Since 9 years I’m an absolutely Spinning freak (indoor cycling), when the sun is shining – mountain biking and a lot of hiking, and since January this year – I’m finally learning how to snowboard.

 P.S.
 All pictures are kindly provided by the lillagreen.at.
 Two of them are public pictures from Instagram.